Thesis Film Development

 Welcome to Exploratory Sunday!

 Now, we’re releasing the rainbow serpent’s head, as it dips down and withdraws, we become one with the fluidity, two with the solidity, and three with the ambiguity.
-We are at once a musical note with twice the reverberation of a bull moose bellow, but we’re also a ringtone described by a cello.
-We wonder about stars, on Hollywood Boulevard, while we are dreaming with Costner about wolves dressed in baseball uniforms.
+We are at once a musical note with twice the reverberation of a bull moose bellow, but we’re also a smartphone ringtone described by a cello.
+We wonder about the stars, on Hollywood Boulevard, while we are dreaming with Costner about wolves dressed in baseball uniforms.
 Not old school uniforms, they’re not worn in uniformity at all, more in tune with motley crew outfits, donned by the cast of the Deadliest Catch.
 We all catch a chill, and we release it as well.
 These days there is a shortage of every fish it seems.
 Even white wine served at room temperature has a short fuse.
 Bullets and bombs should be stored in root cellars, let the roots stay connected to the tree trunks who need them.
 Gold crowns encrusted with white flour by star studded bakers, are eaten by preachers, leading their flocks of daily bread takers.
 We’ve now entered an eddy, a roundabout in the road, our way forward is spiral, ham-hocks and tick-tocks gone viral.
 To avoid motion sickness, we’ll watch the horizon, where every big event appears smaller, with the exclusions of waterfalls and sun rises.
 Back to the main flow, orientation a given, we now understand, why our lives are worth living.
 It’s not for the fame, the cash flow, the glory.
 It’s not for the pain we attach to our story.
 We live to experience what it’s like to be human.
 To experience the love and forgiveness we offer to ourselves and each other.
-To share with one another the joy and the wonder of this incredible journey we call Life.
+To break bread and share joy and relish the wonder of this incredible adventure we call existence.

 Exploratory Sundays are likely to continue indefinitely.
 Hopefully, they will always be enjoyable, and ideally, they will encourage a smile!